 At the university level, instructors will not always tell you everything that you need to do to succeed.
 One of the challenges of a college course is discovering what the expectations for you really are.

 The workshops, study space, and other resources at the Engineering Academic Center (EAC) are key to academic preparation.

-Talking about the benefits of group study is easy.
-When you study with others, you reduce your chances of “getting stuck,” you reduce your chances of making mistakes, you get to see how other people solve problems, and you find out “where you stand” — how you are doing in the class compared to others.
+When you study with others, you reduce your chances of “getting stuck,” and making mistakes.
+You get to see how other people solve problems, helping you refine your own skills.

 To find or form a study group, we encourage you to attend tutoring sessions and visit our common study areas as a way to meet other students who you can work on problems with.

 Studying engineering is a full-time job (with overtime)